-Through this blog, I will continue to explore a question posed several years ago by a NWP colleague: what does it mean to be teaching, writing, and learning in a digital age?
+Through BlogWalker, I continue to explore a question posed several years ago by a NWP colleague: What does it mean to be teaching, writing, and learning in a digital age?

 I welcome conversations and collaborations,